Read the information on this page, then register and apply online through our funding portal:

 - will generally be allocated for periods of 3 years at a time, but may be made for shorter periods where this is more appropriate

-- may be made for reduced amounts in subsequent years as community groups gain independence from the fund
+- may be made for reduced amounts in subsequent years as organisations gain independence from the fund

-- will be made keeping in mind other policies such as having wheelchair access
+- will be made keeping in mind other policies such as accessibility and current Council priorities

-- may be made to community groups submitting joint proposals for office space, or proposals where a sharing of resources or space is indicated
+- can be made to community groups submitting joint proposals for workspace, or proposals where a sharing of resources or communal space is included

-- will only be made to groups, or clusters of groups, requiring office accommodation for 30 or more hours per week.
+- will only be made to organisations, or clusters of groups, requiring office accommodation for 30 or more hours per week.

-- Office space is located within the Wellington rate-paying area and the organisation offers services that are accessible to all Wellingtonians.
+- Workspace is located within the Wellington rate-paying area and the organisation offers services that are accessible to all Wellingtonians.

 - Are groups, or clusters of groups, renting accommodation for 30 or more hours per week.